-24. Related party transactions
+25. Related party transactions

-Owing to the nature of the Academy's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which a Trustee has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+Owing to the nature of the Academy and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustee have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Academy's financial regulations and normal procurement procedures relating to connected and related party transactions.

 The Trust operates from land and buildings provided rent free by the Diocese of St Albans.
 Under and agreement between the Diocese, the Academy and the Secretary of State, the Diocese would be required to give 24 months notice from year end if it wished to terminate this agreement.
 No such notice had been given at the year end and the Diocese is therefore committed to providing the land and buildings rent free for a further 36 months from the year end.
-The Trustees estimate that the cost of renting equivalent buildings would be $\pounds 128,000$ per annum, on this basis a donation from the Diocese of $\pounds 128,000$ is shown in the accounts together with a notional expense of the same amount.
-In addition, included in both debtors and creditors is a donation in kind receivable of $\pounds 348,000$ which represents the commitment by the Diocese to provide the land and buildings rent free for a further 36 months, and the requirement to pay the future rental expense.
+The Trustees estimate that the cost of renting equivalent buildings would be £136,000 (2019 - £128,000) per annum, on this basis a donation from the Diocese of £136,000 (2019 - £128,000) is shown in the accounts together with a notional expense of the same amount.
+In addition, included in both debtors and creditors is a donation in kind receivable of £408,000 (2019 - £384,000) which represents the commitment by the Diocese to provide the land and buildings rent free for a further 36 months, and the requirement to pay the future rental expense.

-During the year the Academy paid \pounds 1,165 (2018 - \pounds 1,558) was paid to the Diocese of St Albans with regards to a service level agreement.
-The Archdeacon fo Bedford, Mr David Middlebrook is a Trustee of the Academy.
-No balance was owing at the year end (2018 - \pounds NIL).
+During the year the Academy paid £1,165 (2019 - £1,165) was paid to the Diocese of St Albans with regards to a service level agreement.
+The Archdeacon of Bedford, Mr David Middlebrook is a Trustee of the Academy.
+No balance was owing at the year end (2019 - £NIL).

-During the year the Academy incurred expenditure totalling £10,715 and received income totalling £7,581 from Henlow Academy PTA, an entity of which C Earp is a Trustee.
+During the prior year the Academy incurred expenditure totalling £10,715 and received income totalling £7,581 from Henlow Academy PTA, an entity of which C Earp is a Trustee.
+C Earp resigned in the prior year and as such the related party is not required to be disclosed for the current year,